Base Clock: 1000MHz

 AMD’s new Fury X and Fury graphics cards, it’s a difficult ask to drop a thousand dollars on a single graphics card, or more if you intend to buy a third-party overclocked or water- or air-cooled variant.
 This is a card restricted only to high-end builds for serious gamers; anyone else won’t get the full benefit.

-multiple 4K setups -- and comes at least very close for the majority of benchmarks.
-Given AMD’s position as a value challenger, the range of Fury cards on offer should be cheaper than the 980 Ti and that makes it a little harder to recommend -- that extra upfront cost will have to come from Nvidia’s arguably superior driver suite and the GeForce Experience game enhancement software.
+multiple 4K setups — and comes at least very close for the majority of benchmarks.
+Given AMD’s position as a value challenger, the range of Fury cards on offer should be cheaper than the 980 Ti and that makes it a little harder to recommend — that extra upfront cost will have to come from Nvidia’s arguably superior driver suite and the GeForce Experience game enhancement software.
 Honestly, for the most part, it comes down to brand loyalty and whether you’re a fan of red or green.

 That’s the biggest and really only problem with the GTX 980 Ti: the fact that we haven’t seen what the competition can do.
-And that puts it in an interesting position -- it’s incredibly good value for a top-end graphics card, even if you take its Australia Tax into account and the fact that’s it’s still expensive nonetheless.
-AMD’s recent card refresh means new Radeons will be hitting the market very soon and older Radeons and GeForces alike will be dropping in price -- all of this translates into Good Stuff for you, the gamer.
+And that puts it in an interesting position — it’s incredibly good value for a top-end graphics card, even if you take its Australia Tax into account and the fact that’s it’s still expensive nonetheless.
+AMD’s recent card refresh means new Radeons will be hitting the market very soon and older Radeons and GeForces alike will be dropping in price — all of this translates into Good Stuff for you, the gamer.
 All that is required is you wait a couple of weeks for GTX 980 Ti stock levels to rise, for Radeon Fury and Fury X stock levels to actually

 satin black Titan X guise, Nvidia’s reference cooler is getting a bit long in the tooth.
 It’s a dated closed blower design and can get a little loud under heavy loud, especially when you consider the GTX 980 Ti’s efficient-but-still-quite-high 250 Watts of TDP.
 Temperatures are well controlled but I’d always recommend a high quality third-party cooler from a brand like MSI, Gigabyte or ASUS if you can find one in stock.
-It’s also worth mentioning that the 980 Ti doesn’t have the metal shroud backplate of the equally hot GTX 980 or Titan X, although it doesn’t have any critical components to cool back there -- it’s mostly an aesthetic thing.
+It’s also worth mentioning that the 980 Ti doesn’t have the metal shroud backplate of the equally hot GTX 980 or Titan X, although it doesn’t have any critical components to cool back there — it’s mostly an aesthetic thing.
+Should You Buy It?

 Yes.
 Why wouldn’t you?
 The $999 GeForce GTX 980 Ti is for all intents and purposes a $1499 GeForce GTX Titan X with the name crossed out; given my gushing praise for that card at its very high price I’d be remiss not to repeat that but louder for the 980 Ti.
-It sounds strange to say it, but this card -- despite being expensive -- is very, very good value.
-When you consider the improvement that you get from even one generation of cards -- even the high-performance 780 Ti and its ilk -- it’s hard not to love what you’re getting.
+It sounds strange to say it, but this card — despite being expensive — is very, very good value.
+When you consider the improvement that you get from even one generation of cards — even the high-performance 780 Ti and its ilk — it’s hard not to love what you’re getting.

-You’ll need an appropriately powerful gaming PC -- a nice fourth- or fifth-gen Intel Core i5 or i7 CPU, 16-ish GB of RAM, a nice speedy SSD -- to take advantage of the 980 Ti’s power and not bottleneck it in other parts of the compute and performance pipeline.
+You’ll need an appropriately powerful gaming PC — a nice fourth- or fifth-gen Intel Core i5 or i7 CPU, 16-ish GB of RAM, a nice speedy SSD — to take advantage of the 980 Ti’s power and not bottleneck it in other parts of the compute and performance pipeline.
 Similarly, this kind of card is a little wasted on 1080p gaming, and you’ll need a 1440p or even higher-resolution monitor.
 You’re going to have to pay to get the most out of the 980 Ti, but if you’re considering it in the first place then you’re probably prepared to make that kind of investment.

 AMD’s Fury graphics cards like the water-cooled Fury X or air-cooled Fury variant to see how they perform and compare to the 980 Ti.
 Early impreessions suggest they’re very competitive in outright power, but are significantly smaller and might benefit more at higher resolutions due to that super-fast HBM memory.
 If you can wait a couple of weeks to see them hit the market in Australia, you might see a bit of price competition taking place.
 If the 980 Ti gets even cheaper, that’s even better.